Skip to content

 The Depletion Allowance Explained

 This is where it gets interesting.
-The depletion allowance is one of the most powerful, and most overlooked, tax benefits in oil and gas.
-The concept is simple: every barrel you pull out of the ground means there's less down there.
-The IRS compensates you for that by sheltering a portion of your gross production revenue from taxation.
+The depletion allowance is one of the most powerful tax benefits in oil and gas, and most investors outside the industry have never heard of it.
+The concept is simple: every barrel you pull out means there's less down there.
+The IRS compensates you by sheltering a portion of your gross production revenue from taxation.

 Percentage Depletion vs. Cost Depletion